gallenc/solent2Public/workup/week2/factoryandfacade/README.md

 ### 1. Setup
    Import the [factoryandfacade](../factoryandfacade/factoryandfacade) maven project into your workspace.

-### 2. Look at the ExampleCollectionsTest.java file.
+### 2. Look Lists and Generics in ExampleCollectionsTest.java file.

-This ExampleCollectionsTest.java file contains a very brief introduction to java Generics and Java collections.
+The [ExampleCollectionsTest.java](../factoryandfacade/src/test/java/org/solent/com504/factoryandfacade/test/ExampleCollectionsTest.java) file contains a very brief introduction to java Generics and Java collections.

 Run the class in the IDE by right clicking on the class and selecting 'Test File'.